Fleny113/Hexus/README.md

 #### Send input to the application

-Hexus allows you to also sends messages in the application `STDIN` by using the `hexus info <name> <message>` command where name is the application name and message whatever you need to send to the application.
+Hexus also allows sending messages in the application `STDIN` by using the `hexus info <name> <message>` command where name is the application name and message whatever you need to send to the application.

 Keep in mind Hexus will send the message to the direct child so in a situation where the direct child is not the application you want to send the input to you might have troubles